-The Institute has set aside some Year 3 places for direct admission to sub-degree graduates.
-To be eligible, you should be an Associate Degree or Higher Diploma holder in Hong Kong.
+The Institute has set aside some Year 3 places for UGC-funded programmes and some Year 2 / Year 3 places for self-financed programmes.
+To be eligible for admissioin to senior year, you should be an Associate Degree or Higher Diploma holder in Hong Kong.
 If you are a final-year student of such a programme, then you are also welcome to apply, and your application will be considered subject to successful completion of the programme and a good GPA, and availability of courses in the relevant programme.
-Once selected, you will be enrolled in Year 3 of the programme concerned.
+Once selected, you will be enrolled in Year 2 / Year 3 of the programme concerned.
 To achieve the best learning outcomes, you may also be required to study additional courses to meet the curriculum requirements.
-If you are deemed not eligible for direct entry to Year 3, you will still be considered under the regular route to Year 1 of your chosen programme(s) and you may be granted for block credit transfer or apply for credit transfer of individual courses on a case-by-case basis after programme registration.
-Please see details in the section for credit transfer.
+If you are deemed not eligible for direct entry to senior year, you will still be considered under the regular route to Year 1 of your chosen programme(s) and you may be granted for block credit transfer or apply for credit transfer of individual courses on a case-by-case basis after programme registration.
+Please see details in the section for block credit transfer.

-Should I be regarded as a local student or a non-local student?
+How do I know whether I am a local student or a non-local student?

 How can I apply for a student visa?

 Non-local students must obtain a student visa in order to study here.
 Our Greater China Affairs Office (GCA) and International Office (IO) will render assistance to non-local students in their visa application.
 Should you have any difficulties, please contact GCA and IO on 2948 6389 and 2948 7654 respectively.